cudoventures/cudos-builders/readme.md

 <em>.vscode</em> - Contains predefined set of commands for VSCode only.
 They can be triggered by Control(or Cmd)+Shift+B.

 <em>docker</em> - Contains configuration, docker, docker-compose files for all build variants of the cudos network.
+>For most docker instances the default logging is set to emmit logs from a deployed container to GCloud using "gcplogs" logging driver.
+There are various other options which allow reconfiguration.
+They are described <a href="https://docs.docker.com/config/containers/logging/configure/">here</a>.

 <em>tools</em> - Conains scripts for network deployment.